UW System announces students will return to campus in fall

-The University of Wisconsin System will welcome students back to campus for the fall 2020 semester, UW System President Ray Cross and Regent President Andrew S. Petersen announced June 14.
+The University of Wisconsin System will welcome students back to campus for the fall 2020 semester, UW System President Ray Cross and Regent President Andrew S. Petersen announced recently.

 The announcement comes as universities continue planning for the 2020-21 academic year.

-“We are preparing an environment that reduces risk so that students, faculty, and staff can return to campus in person this fall,” Cross said.
+“We are preparing an environment that reduces risk so that students, faculty and staff can return to campus in person this fall,” Cross said in a news release.
 “We know the on-campus experience is what our students want.
 At the same time, we must all recognize that our universities will be different this fall than what we’re used to and there will be campus-based decisions on how to best address particular issues.
 But students will be back on campus this fall.”

-The UW System also unveiled a series of recommendations from its Plan Ahead Team and its subteams related to the 2020-21 academic year.
-The recommendations from the subteams focusing on Fall 2020, Public Health, Personal Protective Equipment, and Facilities Modifications were developed with input from employee experts from across the 13-institution System.
-The recommendations do not include testing and tracing, a subject still under study.
+The UW System also unveiled a series of recommendations from its Plan Ahead Team and its sub-teams related to the 2020-21 academic year.
+The recommendations from the sub-teams focusing on the fall semester, public health, personal protective equipment (PPE), and facilities modifications were developed with input from employee experts from across the 13-institution system.
+The recommendations do not include testing and tracing — a subject still under study.

 “Preparing for an in-person return to campus this fall is a tremendous undertaking, and I thank my UW System and campus colleagues, our chancellors, and the Plan Ahead Team for all of their work,” Cross said.
 “I especially thank our faculty and students, who made the transition to alternative instruction so meaningful.
 We appreciate their flexibility and understanding as we approach the fall semester.”